SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

 <p>If a patient misses the appointment time:</p>

-1. When the patient's token number is called, if the patient does not show up, we will move on to the next token number in line.
+1. When the patient's token number is called/displayed on the information screen, if the patient does not show up, we will move on to the next token number in line.
 2. If the patient returns after missing their initial appointment time, they can proceed immediately, before the next scheduled token, to avoid having their ticket remain pending.
 3. The same applies if the patient arrives within 15 minutes of their appointment time.
 4. If the patient arrives 15 minutes or more after their appointment time, their ticket will be invalidated, and they will need to book another appointment and generate a new e-ticket.